 - Most importantly, will they do a thorough job?
 A cheap price could mean a hurried job, missing parts of the stump.
 You shouldn't be rummaging around for a hatchet after the stump guy leaves.

-- If part of the stump is missed (this happens and you won't know it until after they are gone), can you count on the contractor to come back promptly and finish the job?
+- If part of the stump is missed (this does sometimes happens and you won‘t know it until cleaning up the grindings after they are gone), can you count on the contractor to come back promptly and finish?

 - For big jobs, does their equipment have enough horsepower?
-Under-powered equipment tends to do a good enough job, but not a great job.
+Grinding with underpowered equipment is tedious, often resulting in a poor job.